Infrastructure

 Key Takeaways

-Modal delivers serverless compute for secure code execution at scale, the core sandbox workload for LlamaIndex workflows, with on-demand GPU access for workloads that require ML inference or model fine-tuning.
-The platform takes your code, puts it in a container, and executes it in the cloud with automatic scaling.
-Modal supports code-first SDKs in Python, TypeScript, and Go for building Modal apps and Functions, running Sandboxes, and managing Modal resources.
+Modal delivers serverless compute for secure code execution at scale, the core sandbox workload for LlamaIndex agents, with on-demand GPU access for workloads that require acceleration.
+The platform takes your code, containerizes it, and executes it in the cloud with automatic scaling.
+Modal is code-first and provides SDKs and code-defined infrastructure in Python, TypeScript, and Go for building applications, running Sandboxes, and calling Functions (the TypeScript and Go SDKs are in Beta).
+Code running inside a sandbox is not limited to one language; a sandbox can run whatever runtime the workload requires.

 Core Capabilities

-• gVisor container isolation: Secure sandboxed execution for running AI-generated code, essential for LlamaIndex agent configurations that execute code through tools such as Code Interpreter or CodeAct-style execution
+• gVisor container isolation: Secure sandboxed execution for running AI-generated code, essential for LlamaIndex agents that execute untrusted code

 • Fast cold starts: Engineered for fast cold starts and faster feedback loops, with an optimized filesystem that helps containers come online quickly without letting large images slow startup down